Dodger (TV series)

 Dodger is a British family comedy drama series, inspired by the Artful Dodger from the novel Oliver Twist by Charles Dickens.
 The series serves as a prequel to the events of Oliver Twist.
 The first 10 episodes launched on 9 February 2022, on BBC iPlayer and were repeated on BBC One.
-Series One was followed by three specials, ‘Train’ in November 2022, ‘Christmas’ in December 2022 and ‘Bad Egg’ on Easter Saturday 2023 on BBC One.
+Series One was followed by three specials, 'Train' in November 2022, 'Christmas' in December 2022, 'Bad Egg' on Easter Saturday 2023 and 'Coronation' in November 2023.
 The series cast was led by Christopher Eccleston as Fagin and Billy Jenkins as Dodger.

 Following a BAFTA, RTS and Writer's Guild Award, a Christmas Special for 2023 was commissioned by the BBC.

 Premise

 Set in 1830s Victorian London, the series revolves around Jack Dawkins, better known as the Artful Dodger, and his exploits as part of Fagin's gang, prior to his introduction in Oliver Twist.